hashicorp/consul-k8s/README.md

     helm repo add hashicorp https://helm.releases.hashicorp.com
     ```

 2. Ensure you have access to the Consul Helm chart and you see the latest chart version listed.
-Otherwise run `helm repo update` if you have
+If you have previously added the
-   previously added the HashiCorp Helm repository.
+   HashiCorp Helm repository, run `helm repo update`.

     ``` bash
     helm search repo hashicorp/consul